7 crucial things I learned about myself after finally moving out of my parents' gaff

-This point came for me at the end of 2018 when I boldly decided that I simply couldn't spend my entire life on Dublin Bus anymore - and that I was willing to do anything (anything) to make that happen.
+I boldly decided that I simply couldn't spend my entire life on Dublin Bus anymore - and that I was willing to do anything (anything) to make that happen.

 It did and, subsequently, I have learned a lot of things about myself due to that move.

 Once upon a time, I entered my home and I was warm.
 I did not need to purchase oil.
 I did not need to worry about bleeding the radiators.
 I not require the knowledge or effort to be concerned about any of these things.

 I will never complain about somebody complaining about leaving the windows open in work ever again.

 2. Dates are far more fun when you don't have to say goodbye at the bus stop